sathiyamoorthy/sathiyamoorthy.github.io/_posts/2015-07-29-ruby-struct.md

 ---
 layout: post
 title: "Why struct?
-Not Hash or Openstruct?"
+Not Hash or OpenStruct?"
 excerpt: "When we want to store the key value pair most of them prefer Hash, because that is how we learned from the basic.
 But in real time compare to Hash and Openstruct, Struct works better than other key value storage."
 date: 2015-07-29
 status: publish